-Side scan sonar units are towed in the water, often behind the vessel, to gather data for navigation charts.
+Side scan sonar units are towed in the water, usually behind the vessel, to gather data for nautical charts.

-Hydrography is the science that deals with the measurement and description of the physical features of bodies of water and the land areas that are affected by those bodies of water.
+Hydrography is the science that measures and describes the physical features of bodies of water and the land areas adjacent to those bodies of water.

 The one data type common to all hydrographic surveys is water depth.
-Of additional concern to most surveys is the nature of the sea-floor material (i.e., sand, mud, rock) due to its implications for anchoring, dredging, structure construction, pipeline and cable routing, and fisheries habitat.
+Of additional concern to many surveys is the nature of the seafloor material (i.e., sand, mud, rock) due to implications for anchoring, dredging, structure construction, pipeline and cable routing, and fisheries habitat.